Service Dog Trainer School Program Details

 Service Dog Trainer School Calendar

-Our Service Dog Trainer School starts on the first Monday in January and July unless those dates fall on a holiday.
+Our next Service Dog Trainer School starts on Monday, August 7, 2023.
+This program usually begins on the first Monday of January (unless this falls on a holiday) in our Winter semester, and during the month of August in our Summer semester.
 This program is NOT offered in our Spring and Fall semesters.

 You can view our most recent calendars for our School for Dog Trainers by clicking on the buttons to the right.
 Each calendar is a downloadable .pdf